edyoung/CivKata/readme.md

 Jungle: 2 MP
 Marsh: 3 MP

-If the player is Hiawatha, units treat Forest as roads
+If the player is Hiawatha, units treat Forest and Jungle in friendly territory as roads

 Rivers:
 A river can exist *between* 2 hexes.
 If there is one, crossing it uses all remaining movement points